FairouzGhazaly/BikeStore-SQl-Analysis/README.md

-# 🚲 BikeStores SQL Project
+# 🚲 BikeStores SQL Analysis

 ## Project Overview
 This project demonstrates my skills in **SQL database design, data manipulation, and analysis** using the **BikeStores sample dataset**.